-(now known as the AT&T Clock)
+(now the Duquesne Brewery Clock)

 Although the world-famous Pittsburgh clock has become linked forever to the history of the Duquesne Brewing Company and it's flagship brew, Duquesne Pilsener, the origin of the eighty-seven year old timepiece is tied to another iconic drink, Coca-Cola.

 In 1931, the Coca-Cola Company contracted with clockmaker Audichron to create large outdoor billboards which included clocks.
 In 1933, a massive billboard was planned for the city of Pittsburgh.

 The highlight of the billboard was a 60-by-60 foot clock face, with a 35-foot minute hand and a 25-foot hour hand, both made of laminated aluminum and weighing over a ton apiece.
 The Coca-Cola Clock was, at the time, the world's largest single-face clock and nearly twice the diameter of London's Big Ben.

 After being delivered to Pittsburgh by rail, the Coca-Cola Clock was installed on the giant billboard, erected on the steep slope, below what is now McArdle Roadway, facing downtown Pittsburgh.

 The billboard and clock remained on the Mount Washington hillside from 1933 until 1961.
 After initially marketing Coca-Cola, beginning in 1938 it was used to advertise a succession of beverages, including Fort Pitt, Ballantine, Carling, and Schlitz beers.

 During the 1940s and 1950s, while the giant Pittsburgh clock loomed over Carson Street, the Duquesne Brewing Company, which was founded in 1899, was flourishing as one of the area's top breweries.
 In 1950, the company dedicated a new brewery building on the South Side.